MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-UI.md

 ![Annotate a crash group](~/diagnostics/images/new-annotate.png)

+> [!NOTE]
+> App Center group annotation is not supported for UWP legacy Diagnostics UI.

 ### Track the status of your groups

 Mark each of your groups as open, closed, or ignored.
 To mark the status of your groups: